 Several dead in blast at religious school in Pakistan’s Peshawar

-Explosion in the northwestern city’s mosque which also serves as a religious school kills seven people and wounds at least 83others.
+Explosion in a mosque that also serves as a religious school kills seven people and wounds at least 109 others.

 |